schadenfred/returner/README.md

 This is a rails 7 app meeting the requirements for a programming exercise designed to test a developer's ability to ingest data, build an api, and consume that api using some kind of frontend app.

-## Install :

-The following instructions are intended to help an evaluator set this app up and run this app.
+The following instructions are intended to help an evaluator set up and run this app.

+### Check your Docker and Docker Compose Dependencies:

+This rails app was generated using RoRo and these versions of Docker and Docker Compose:

+1. Docker version 23.0.3, build 3e7cbfd
+2. docker-compose version 1.29.2, build 5becea4c

 ### Clone the app: